 Sa Coma Travel Guide

-The purpose-built holiday resort of Sa Coma lies in the heart of Mallorca's popular east coast, sandwiched between lively Cala Millor and the restaurant-strewn seafront of S'Illot.
+The purpose-built holiday resort of Sa Coma lies in the heart of Mallorca's popular east coast, and is sandwiched between lively Cala Millor and the restaurant-strewn seafront of S'Illot.
 S'Illot can be reached on foot, while a tourist tram connects to Cala Millor and its attractions.
 Sa Coma itself is largely frequented by British family groups on holiday, most opting for self-catering accommodation.
 The resort establishments cater particularly well for children, who make the most of the wide sandy beach with its broad shallow shelf of clear, blue water.
-The beach has European Blue Flag status for cleanliness, water quality and safety.
-The beach is fronted by a wide promenade lined with restaurants, bars and shops, many of them British owned.
+The beach has European Blue Flag status for cleanliness, water quality and safety, and is fronted by a wide promenade lined with restaurants, bars and shops, many of them British owned.
 Another big plus for the children is the resort's proximity to the large safari-park at Cala Millor, where apes, gazelles, elephants and ostriches are among the animals that roam in a simulated natural environment and can be viewed from a safari bus.

 Shopping